nater0000/simple-app/README.md

 Updated with c-embed to package interface assets directly into the application

-Using civetweb (via webui), we can run an entire website from a local directory (or more elaborate backend features with effort).
+Using civetweb (via webui), we can run an entire website from a local directory (or more elaborate backend features with additional effort).

 Updated with a Webview (https://github.com/webview/webview) front end component.
 This may get removed or replaced.